Claim SOL on Solana: What It Means, Why It Happens, and How to Do It Safely

 • Abandoned token accounts from tokens you no longer hold

 This happens to regular users, not just developers.
+Active wallets can accumulate dozens or even hundreds of token accounts over time — each one locking ~0.002 SOL.
 If you've been active on Solana for a while, you likely have locked SOL waiting to be reclaimed.

 What you should know before claiming